halbs13/Dynamics-NAV-Payroll/au-payroll-single-touch-payroll-processing.md

-5.9.3	Pay Event - EOTY Submission
+### Pay Event - EOTY Submission

 If you have just completed your last pay run of the financial year and you have completed any relevant reconciliations you can advise the ATO through a Pay Event.

 Go to:

-Payroll/Single Touch Processing/Submit STP Pay Event
+*Payroll/Single Touch Processing/Submit STP Pay Event*

 Select New and tick the EOTY Submission box and select OK

 Select Yes

-5.10	Viewing STP Submissions
+## Viewing STP Submissions

 To see past submissions go to:

-Payroll/Single Touch Processing/STP Submissions.
+*Payroll/Single Touch Processing/STP Submissions.*

 This page shows you all STP Submissions created.